Research Shows that Searching for Information at Work Wastes Time and Money

 - IDC data shows that “the knowledge worker spends about 2.5 hours per day, or roughly 30% of the workday, searching for information….60% [of company executives] felt that time constraints and lack of understanding of how to find information were preventing their employees from finding the information they needed.”
 Source:Information: The Lifeblood of the Enterprise.

-“If all employees are working a regular eight hour workday and spend 25% (2 hours) of their time (often wasted) in the search for relevant information, then you have invested 60 Euros per employee – every day.
+“If all employees are working a regular eight-hour workday and spend 25% (2 hours) of their time (often wasted) in the search for relevant information, then you have invested 60 Euros per employee – every day.
 So all total, over 13,000 Euros per employee per year has been spent, purely on a general search for relevant information.
-In our calculation, we assume conservatively that at least 1 hour per day will be spent on search, within the companies own data pool (emails / documents) per employee.
+In our calculation, we assume conservatively that at least 1 hour per day will be spent on search, within the companies own data pool (emails/documents) per employee.
 Now we have 220 working days per year spent on search, where an employee is actively looking through internal documents for at least 1 hour per day.”

 These time and cost findings really put it into perspective how much resources are really being wasted.

 However, the good news is that there are companies like Findo that are working on changing this by applying artificial intelligence to the issue.
-Now, there is a way to put machine-learning to work to learn what you are looking for across all devices and channels by entering a few keywords.
+Now, there is a way to put machine learning to work to learn what you are looking for across all devices and channels by entering a few keywords.
 Then, the more you use it, the more it understands how you search and what you need.
 That means it gets better and faster at helping you locate a contact phone number, file, or email conversation.

 Imagine the time and money that can now be saved plus all the extra minutes and hours available to get your work done.
 This gives us just a glimpse of what the future may be like as we continue to rely on data and digital information to drive all our work.
+While this is just one way that small businesses can begin to save money, there are many other ways in which a company can better manage its finances, such as reducing or deferring taxes and monitoring risks.